awkwardindustries/azure-monitor-handler/README.md

      # Run from the /src/AzureMonitorHandler.Functions directory
      func azure functionapp publish <function-app-name>
      ```
-1. **Trigger an Event** The output from a successful deployment will include the Function URI to invoke the CreateEvent function.
+1. **Trigger an Event** The output from a successful deployment will include the Function URI to invoke the CreateEventGridEvent function.
 Open the URL and verify that the HTTP triggered function executed successfully.